 And don’t give a vague or bragging answer – come with results based on your existing work, clients you have helped, and testimonials.
 That’s how you are different, but make your answer be all about them.
 Be personal.

 If you care about them, and you go the extra mile, you may get the chance to be of value to them.

 So, to show them why you are better, show them in two ways.
-By showing the facts – the difference in results, and also: by showing that you care – the personal stuff.
-And this goes throughout the whole process, from the moment they first contact you: show them that you care.
+First, show them the facts – the difference in results – and then show that you care – the personal stuff.
+And this goes throughout the whole process.
+From the moment they first contact you, show them that you care.

 Business is always personal.

 3. Create an urgency or emotional trigger why they want your product, NOW!

 So your client found you, and you have established a relationship with the person.
 Why would they want to buy your product now?